-Additional services offered to the student member include a discount on all fees, including initial membership, annual dues and registration fees at all meetings sponsored by the AARC.
+Additional services offered to the student member include a one-time \$40 discount on an NBRC exam, access to exam prep videos, discounts on membership, annual dues, and registration fees to all meetings sponsored by the AARC.
 The AARC also sponsors scholarships available through the American Respiratory Therapy Foundation.
 (For more information, see the Financial Aid section in this handbook.)